shawn-thorn/shawnthorn.com/content/home/format-expense_help.md

 Shawn charges an hourly rate between 90 and 110 dollars.
 Don't forget, you can stop services at any time.

-You might qualify for assistance from the Autism Funding Unit if your child has an Autism Spectrum Disorder diagnosis.
-This is through the Ministry of Children and Family Development.
+You might qualify for assistance from the SelfDesign Learning Community, or the Autism Funding Unit if your child has an Autism Spectrum Disorder diagnosis.